 CHARLES PIGGOTT (Lead vocals/lead & rhythm guitars).
 1994 – 1999.

 Charles’ very good voice, and interpretation of the songs, perfectly complemented the cover material the band were doing at the time.
-He was also no slouch with the guitar and often surprised his band mates, and audiences, with his under-stated “chops” when he got into it.
+He was no slouch on the guitar, either, and was often something of a surprise package in this regard.
 His very diverse taste in music ensured that the band’s set lists had a wide appeal.

 JOHN ROGERS (Guitar & vocals).
 1996.

-John Rogers’ involvement in the band almost occurred by accident and only came about after, through doing recording work for the local amateur dramatics club, the band’s members discovered that John owned quite a sophisticated home recording studio.
+John Rogers’ involvement in the band almost occurred by accident and only came about through his contribution in recording and producing the band’s earliest original work at his fairly sophisticated home recording studio.
 One of the most generous and accommodating guys around, John readily gave of his time and facilities to record some demos for the band, this being the first of their fledgling output.
 A competent guitar player himself, John had an ear for what was required and was very particular when it came to the standard of the quality of his work.
-When the band first started working with John, they had no reason to suspect that they would soon be looking to recruit a replacement.
-This realisation soon dawned on them when PETE KROG announced his departure.
-With John and his guitar skills on the scene, he was a natural successor and soon joined the BEDROCK line-up.
+Wwen PETE KROG announced his departure, John was a natural substitute and immediately joined the BEDROCK line-up.
 Sadly, after just one public gig, he also announced his departure from the town!
 So, although John’s involved with the band was fairly brief, he made a memorable contribution to the future shape of things, particularly through his recording activities with the band.

 KEN MALHERBE.
 (Rhythm guitar & vocals).
 1997 – 1999.

 Another friend of the band’s members prior to actually joining, Ken was well respected for his classical guitar skills.
 A big fan of JJ Cale’s, Ken was very particular in getting his acoustic arrangements right and aligned as closely as possible to the original versions.
-It was this more acoustic, softer, touch and influence that Ken brought to the band after he had agreed to become a part of the Bedrock Story.
+It was this acoustic, softer, touch and influence that Ken brought to the band after he had agreed to become a part of the Bedrock Story.
 Generally a bit of an introvert, Ken was content with discreetly contributing to the whole endeavour, rather than being in the spotlight himself.
 His quiet, calm, professional, manner served as a steady anchor in the second row of the band.
-All this could change quite dramatically, of course, when Ken sensed there was a good party in store but we will leave this for another time!
 Ken put forward a number of useful and constructive ideas during the time with the band and, although he left before the group really got into recording, he did play on the band’s covers album, LA CANTINA, upon which he also handled the lead vocals on “Ken’s Song”.

 KENNY RAMAGE.
 (Lead/rhythm guitar/vocals & songwriting).
 1997 – 2004.